DuaneDave/Blockchain-Conference-first-capstone/README.md

 ## 📝 License

-This Project Is Not licensed.
+This Project Is licensed by MIT.